 Employee recognition can take many different forms.
 Here are ten unique employee recognition ideas that will make your employees feel valued and appreciated.

 An eCard is an electronic greeting card that can be created online and emailed to recipients.
 With eCardWidget, you can create custom cards for your employees that are branded to your organization.
-Then, you can use these templates to send these cards to your employees for different occasions.
+Then, you can use these templates to send unique digital cards to your employees for different occasions.

-For example, create an eCard template for each of your company’s values.
+- Share kudos.
+Celebrate employees for their workplace accomplishments, from significant work anniversaries to small daily accomplishments.
+For example, you could create an eCard template for each of your company’s values.
 Then, when an employee exhibits one of those values in their work, send an eCard to thank them.

 As an added bonus, you can also use eCards as part of your promotional and marketing efforts.
 Familiarize your employees with your marketing software by using it to show your appreciation for them, as well!

 2. Time off